 Compared to the rest of the country, citizens of Oshkosh spend much less time in their cars: on average, their commute to work is only 18.65 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The education level of Oshkosh citizens is a little higher than the average for US cities and towns: 24.44% of adults in Oshkosh have at least a bachelor's degree.
+The population of Oshkosh overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Oshkosh, 24.44% have at least a bachelor's degree.

 The per capita income in Oshkosh in 2010 was $22,202, which is lower middle income relative to Wisconsin, and middle income relative to the rest of the US.
 This equates to an annual income of $88,808 for a family of four.
 However, Oshkosh contains both very wealthy and poor people as well.